Gojoseon: From Myth to History – Korea’s First Kingdom Explained

-Why Koreans Say “Dogs Don’t Catch Summer Colds” – Meaning, Samgyetang, and Tips
+Why Koreans Say “Dogs Don’t Catch Summer Colds” – Meaning and Samgyetang

 Summer colds often occur when immunity drops due to excessive air conditioning and sudden temperature changes.
 When my child unexpectedly caught a summer cold, my day also unfolded differently than planned.
 In this post, I take a closer look at the meaning behind a Korean proverb about summer colds, why samgyetang is loved as a nourishing summer dish, and simple preventive habits that can be practiced in everyday life.